jlink/property-based-testing/pbt-java/blog-series/3_jqwik.md

 ## Jqwik and the JUnit Platform

-The fifth generation of JUnit does not only come with a modernized approach to write and execute tests, but it is based on the idea to provide a platform for a large spectrum of different _test engines_.
+The fifth generation of JUnit does not only come with a modernized approach to write and execute tests, but it is based on the idea of providing a platform for a large spectrum of different _test engines_.
+An engine provides two entry points: One entry point is for discovering tests and test suites - e.g. through scanning parts of the classpath for methods with a certain annotation.
+The other entry point is used to run tests and test suites, usually the ones you have discovered during the discovery step.
+Most everything else, like filtering or selecting subsets of tests, will be performed by the platform itself.

 The big advantage of such an approach is that any IDE and any build tool only has to integrate the platform and not the individual engines.
 It's also a big plus for engine developers who don't have to bother with aspects like public APIs for discovering and running their test specifications.